Learn more about medical detox for cocaine withdrawal at Sandstone Care.

 During detox, you will be medically monitored by a team of licensed medical professionals at our detox center.
 Both teams include medical doctors, psychiatrists, and registered nurses.
 You will also be given medications to ensure that your detox is as comfortable and safe as possible.

-During the first few days of detox, clients at Colorado Springs Detox Center or Virginia Detox Center are assessed regularly by the medical team to ensure that they are being given the best care possible for their condition.
-Assessments include making sure that vitals are stable, pain is managed, and that they are not experiencing life-threatening symptoms.
+During the first few days of detox, clients at Colorado Springs Detox Center or Virginia Detox Center are assessed regularly by the medical team to ensure that they are being given the best care possible.
+These assessments ensure that the clients’ vitals are stable, their cravings are managed, and that they are not experiencing severe withdrawal symptoms.

 Some typical symptoms of cocaine withdrawal include the following: